Use our livett cartwright mortgage quiz

 Leeds Corporation (Bell-Livett and Livett-Cartwright) mortgages

 In the years immediately following the Second World War, housing was in especially short supply.
-To meet the demand as quickly as possible, a lot of housing was built using non-traditional construction techniques – many using reinforced concrete panels.
+To meet the demand as quickly as possible, many houses were built using non-traditional construction techniques, including reinforced concrete panels.
+Securing a Livett Cartwright Mortgage can be challenging due to construction issues with these steel-framed houses.

-So, why may it be difficult to get a Bell-Livett house mortgage?
+So, why may it be difficult to get a Livett Cartwright Mortgage?

 Post Contents